jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Both partisan "sides" are the faces of the exact same coin.
 When President Obama tried to overhaul the healthcare system, was any pundit or strategist talking about pandemic plans?
 We have fire drills throughout our society; why don't we have pandemic plans?

-<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/PolishedSaneBooby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/PolishedSaneBooby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _City fires plagued humanity for thousands of years.
 Until we, with our government, used technology to overcome and prevent them.
-Credit: Wikimedia Commons, Library of Congress, and Unsplash._ [Reader Mode.](https://gfycat.com/ifr/PolishedSaneBooby)
+Credit: Wikimedia Commons, Library of Congress, and Unsplash.
+[Reader Mode.](https://gfycat.com/ifr/PolishedSaneBooby)_

 Here's why.
 Instead of governing our society, our political system is hogtied by extremist Left/Right reporters, commentators, and pundits.